Amatsu Shrine

-Amatsu Shrine (天津神社, Amatsu jinja) is a Shinto shrine located in the Ichinomiya neighborhood of the city of Itoigawa, Niigata.
-It is one of the three shrines claiming the title of ichinomiya of former Echigo Province.
-The main festivals of the shrine is held annually on April 10 and October 24.
+Amatsu Shrine (天津神社, Amatsu jinja) is a Shinto shrine located in the Ichinomiya neighborhood of the city of Itoigawa, Niigata, Japan.
+It is one of the three shrines claiming the title of ichinomiya of the former Echigo Province.
+The main festivals of the shrine are held annually on April 10 and October 24.

 Enshrined kami

 The kami enshrined at Amatsu Jinja are: